Exemptions from the USI

 A Registered Training Organisation (RTO) can only issue a Vocational Education and Training (VET) qualification or a VET statement of attainment to someone with a USI, unless they have been granted an exemption.

-From 1 January 2021, higher education students will need a USI to be eligible for a Commonwealth supported place (CSP) and Commonwealth financial assistance (HECS-HELP, FEE-HELP or OS-HELP) .
-By 2023, all higher education students must have a USI, unless granted an exemption, if they expect to receive their award in 2023 or beyond.
+From 1 January 2021, higher education students will need a USI to be eligible for a Commonwealth supported place (CSP) and Commonwealth financial assistance (HECS-HELP, FEE-HELP or OS-HELP).
+All higher education students must have a USI, unless granted an exemption, if they expect to receive their award in 2023 or beyond.
 This includes all students who started before 2021, and all onshore international students.

 We recommend you speak to your higher education provider about your options if you do not wish to have a USI.

 Requesting an exemption from the USI

 If you wish to apply for an exemption from having a USI, you must complete the Commonwealth Statutory Declaration form, stating:

 - you understand the consequences or potential consequences of not being assigned a USI.

 The actual and potential consequences of not having a USI include: